 For students that are new to the Peabody Conservatory, the Graduate Performance Diploma requires four semesters of full-time study.
-Students who matriculate for this two-year GPD program are expected to complete four semesters of major lessons and two recitals in two years.
+Students who matriculate for this two-year GPD program are expected to complete four semesters of major lessons, two recitals, and eight credits of electives in two years.

 Students who begin the GPD after a prior degree program at Peabody (the PC, BM, or MM) are expected to complete the degree in one year and will only receive scholarship for one year.
-Students who begin a one-year GPD are expected to complete two semesters of major lessons and two recitals in one year.
-In all that follows, the two-year GPD refers to students who have just completed at prior degree.
+Students who begin a one-year GPD are expected to complete two semesters of major lessons, two recitals, and eight credits of electives in one year.

+In all that follows, the two-year GPD refers to students who are new to Peabody and the one-year GPD refers to students who have just completed at prior degree.